mariotlemes/non3GPP-WiFi/README.md

     <img src="figs/proposal.png" width="100%"/>
 </p>

-## A. Y1 Interface- Conection between UE-non3GPP and AP
+## A. Y1 Interface - Conection between UE-non3GPP and AP

 ### 1) Setting-up environment
 On your host, install the necessary packages: